 THE GIFT OF PLEASANT T. ROWLAND

-.
-In addition to the Overture Concert Organ Season, the organ is featured in the Free Farmers’ Market Concert series with three summer events and in the Free Community Hymn Sings, which take place four times per season.
+was performed.
+In addition to the Overture Concert Organ Season, the organ is featured in the Free Farmers’ Market Concert series with three summer events and in the Free Community Hymn Sings.

 See all concerts here

 Commissioned by the MSO in July 2001, the Overture Concert Organ was designed and built by the German firm of Orgelbau Klais, and is among the most significant new organ installations in America.
 Learn more

 The organ expands the number and variety of works that the MSO is able to perform.
 "There is a treasure trove of more than 300 works for organ, from every period and from the pens of many well-known classical composers, that Madison will get to hear for the first time thanks to this magnificent instrument."
 John DeMain

 The Overture Concert Organ was made possible through an unprecedented $2.95 million in private contributions to the MSO: $1.1 million from Pleasant T. Rowland for the instrument; $1 million from Diane Endres Ballweg for programming and education; $500,000 from an anonymous donor to endow the Wayne Curtis & Maybelle Slavens Hall and Francis Vincent & Lettie von Kalweit Dunnebacke Organ Curatorship (a position held by MSO Resident Organist Samuel Hutchison); gifts from The Malmquist Family and two anonymous donors.